mountaindust/Planktos/README.md

-There are several working examples in the examples folder, including a 2D simulation, a 2D simulation demonstrating individual variation, a 3D simulation, a simulation utilizing vtk data obtained from IBAMR which is located in the tests/IBAMR_test_data folder, and a simulation demonstrating subclassing of the get_movement method for user-defined agent behavior.
+There are several working examples in the examples folder, including a 2D simulation, a 2D simulation demonstrating individual variation, a 3D simulation, a simulation utilizing vtk data obtained from IBAMR which is located in the tests/IBAMR_test_data folder, and a simulation demonstrating subclassing of the update_positions method for user-defined agent behavior.
 There are also two examples demonstrating how to import vertex data (from IB2d and IBAMR), automatically create immersed meshes out of this data, and then simulate agent movement with these meshes as solid boundaries which the agents respect.
 More examples will be added as functionality is added.
 To run any of these examples, change your working directory to the examples directory and then run the desired script.